adelowo/gbowo/README.md

 $adapter = new \Gbowo\Adapter\Paystack\PaystackAdapter();

-$gbowo = new Gbowo($adapter);

-$response = $gbowo->charge(); //depending on the adapter in use, the response would vary.
+$response = $adapter->charge();

 ```

 For the paystack and amplifypay adapters, the response received would be a string, which denotes an _authorization__url_.
 You are to make a redirect to the url to complete the transaction.

 > Other adapters implementation may do something much different like redirect internally ( from the adapter) but this isn't done for good reasons.
 This is because different systems may have different ways of performing redirects via _Request_ or _Response_ objects, or whatever have they.
-So as long as you can get the returned url, you can use the _Adapter_ in your framework.
+So as long as you can get the returned url, you can use the _Adapter_ in your framework or whatever have you.

 A basic example would be something like